aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/08-deployment.md

   convention similar to the following:
   `<MLFLOW_EXPERIMENT_ARTIFACT_LOCATION>/<MLFLOW_RUN_UUID>/artifacts`.
-- With this path/URI, we can use the AWS CLI to download the predictive model from ECS into a mounted volume when we run the Docker image for the REST APIs.
+- With this path/URI, we can use the AWS CLI to download the predictive model from ECS.
+Alternatively, we can utilise the MLFlow Client library to retrieve the predictive model.
+This model can then be propagated into a mounted volume when we run the Docker image for the REST APIs.

-Here's how you can quickly retrieve the artifact location of a specific MLflow experiment within your VSCode server:
+Here's how you can quickly retrieve the artifact of a specific MLflow Run within your VSCode server with the MLFlow Client library:

 === "Linux/macOS"